 My closest friend and I would go on these epic multi-hour skates.
 Just cruising, or riding stairs.
 All day all the time.
 Usually to build up a big appetite for all you can eat Sushi (skating home after that was always interesting).

 In the early 90’s, a race circuit developed.
-My friend had ridden bikes competitively for years and it sounded like good fun.
+My friend had ridden bikes competitively for years (and I’d done some triathlons and such in high school) and it sounded like good fun.
 So we went to some 10k races.
 And I was hooked.
 I had competed in triathlons briefly in high-school and loved competition.
 I eventually got my first pair of racing skates and that was all I worked towards.

 At some point during college though, I had gotten the idea to do ice speedskating.
 Probably a function of watching the winter Olympics or what have you; I genuinely don’t remember what put the idea in my head.
 Problem was I had no clue how to get into it.
 I’m still not sure in hindsight how I expected to get started.
 Magic, I guess.